frankmeza/rust-notes/3_1_variables_and_mutability.md

 ## Variable Shadowing

-- variable shadowing is allowed on the idea of using x as an accumulator when you have to do that
+- Variable shadowing is allowed on the idea of using `x` as an accumulator when you have to do that.
+- The shadowing itself is actually an overwriting of old variable data.
-- remember that because you ARE creating a new variable _over_ the old one, you can change the data type too
+- **Remember that because you ARE creating a new variable _over_ the old one, you can change the data type too.**
-- is overwriting of old variable data
+    - This seems out of place in Rust, but whatever.
+Just don't it unless you know and will 100% remember, always and forever.

-### Right
+### Right ✅

 ```rust
 let x = 5;